CICM/CicmWrapper/README.md

 - Name the text file "pd.def" and add "EXPORT" at the first line
 - Tape : "lib /def:pd.def /OUT:pd.lib"

+You will have a pd.lib in the Pure Data installation folder and be able to compile.

 ###### Linux projects :

-It's "under construction" but ir should be similar to the vanilla Pd compilation exept that you have to include all the files of the project.
+It's "under construction" but it should be similar to the vanilla Pd compilation exept that you have to include all the files of the project.

-You will have a pd.lib in the Pure Data installation folder and be able to compile.

 #### ToDo :
 - Add automatic properties window with the attributes.
 Need to find the best way to avoid tcl files. (important)